xingyc520bio/Xing-yicai-blog/content/authors/admin/_index.md

 Xing Yicai is a student in Tsinghua University.
 She won the gold medal in the 2017 National Olympic Biology Competition for Middle School Students.
 Neurobiology is her lifelong interest.
 She also have basic biology and computer science knowledge.
 She have taken courses in deep learning, brain-like computing, and neurobiology postgraduate courses with A (top 20%).
 She have done neurotransmitter and modified GPCR conjugated probes in Li Yulong's laboratory at Peking University.
 She is now doing work about bipolar disorder mice in Jun Yao's Labortory at Tsinghua university.

-She will also play genshin impact when she is free.
+She will also play a video game called genshin impact when she is free.
 Her uid is 133344732.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.